vzhou842/victorzhou.com/content/posts/2019-03-03-intro-to-neural-networks.md

 tags:
   - "Machine Learning"
   - "Python"
-description: "A simple explanation of what they are, how they work, and how to implement one from scratch in Python."
+description: "A simple explanation of how they work and how to implement one from scratch in Python."
 prev: "/blog/better-profanity-detection-with-scikit-learn/"
 next: "/blog/better-profanity-detection-with-scikit-learn/"
 ---

 Here's something that might surprise you: **neural networks aren't that complicated!** The term "neural network" gets used as a buzzword a lot, but in reality they're often much simpler than people imagine.

 **This post is intended for complete beginners and assumes ZERO prior knowledge of machine learning**.
-We'll walk through what a neural network is, understand how they work, and then implement one from scratch in Python.
+We'll understand how they work while implementing one from scratch in Python.

 Let's get started!